gvwilson/sensibleadventures/cloudherd/new.md

 Noxy's hand flew to her mouth.
 His armor!
 He must still have it on from when he and Sergeant Dorbu were fencing!

+Thokmay's head broke the surface again.
+He gasped for air and brought his hand to his mouth just long enough to blow a short, shrill blast on a whistle.  *Phweee!* He splashed frantically, trying and failing to keep his head above water.

 Kulbinder burst out of the trees and raced toward the fishpond.
 "Hang on, honored!" he roared as he threw himself into the water.
 He